AndrewVoisovych/TicketSJ/README.md

 # TicketSJ
 The solution is created according to intership task.
--With help of ASP.NET Core Web API Json generated Ticket with Enity sample and randomly filled and send to Azure ServiceBus.\n
+-With help of ASP.NET Core Web API Json generated Ticket with Enity sample and randomly filled and send to Azure ServiceBus.
--Windows Service reads the Ticket from the Azure ServiceBus queue  added to Azure Sql and writes logs.
+-Windows Service "Receive Message", reads the Ticket from the Azure ServiceBus queue added to Azure Sql and writes logs.

--Settings:
+/n\n-Settings:

 Project Data:
  - Generate a unique ticket number: TicketJSWebAPI\TicketJSWebAPI\numbers.dat (via serialization)